functional-art/functional-art.github.com/2017/call-for-performances.md

 ### Performance Venue

-The venue for the evening FARM performances will be the Old Fire Station theatre in Oxford, an excellent venue which has audio/visual facilities and fully sprung dance floor.
-You can download the technical specifications here: https://oldfirestation.org.uk/hires/perform-at-the-old-fire-station/
+The venue for the evening FARM performances will be the [Old Fire Station](https://oldfirestation.org.uk/) theatre in Oxford, an excellent venue which has audio/visual facilities and fully sprung dance floor.
+You can [download the technical specifications here](https://oldfirestation.org.uk/hires/perform-at-the-old-fire-station/).

 ### Documentation